01 of 24

 Fake Morgan Dollars Made in China

-Here's a close-up image of a few freshly-minted fake Morgan Dollars struck in China.
-I don't know if they were struck by the coin press on the previous page, or one of the several other coin presses this counterfeiting ring has, but those fake Morgans sure look to be pretty high-quality counterfeits.
+These freshly minted fake Morgan silver dollars are high-quality counterfeits.
 Of course, this counterfeiting ring will process them so that each one appears to have a different amount of wear, toning, contact marks, and other minor imperfections so that they don't all look too much alike.
-Some of these fake Morgan Dollars will also find their way into counterfeit PCGS and NGC slabs, but my sources tell me that most of the fakes these counterfeiters sell are sold "raw" (rather than slabbed).Continue to 5 of 24 below.
+Some of these fake Morgan silver dollars will also find their way into counterfeit PCGS and NGC slabs, but my sources tell me that most of the fakes these counterfeiters sell are sold "raw" (rather than slabbed).Continue to 5 of 24 below.

 05 of 24

 The high quality of these fake Morgan silver dollars is evident.
 The coins may or may not have been struck on genuine .900 fine silver planchets, though.
 The Chinese have been experts at creating lookalike alloys for more than 1,500 years.Continue to 6 of 24 below.

 Chinese Worker Applies Edge Lettering to Fake Coins